Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

-The word appall (the stem of the word appalling) is also heavily skewed towards the later part of REH’s work and REH began using the word at a similar point as *awful*.
+The word appall (the stem of the word appalling) is also heavily skewed towards the later part of Howard’s work and Howard began using the word at a similar point as *awful*.

 ![ADJ_appal_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/bc2194fb-3e70-432b-b4b8-eb2caf107042)

-Synonyms for *awful* which were favoured early in REH’s career were identified.
+Synonyms for *awful* which were favoured early in Howard’s career were identified.
 These words were terrible and terrific.

 ### Terrible and terrific
-Terrible and terrific were used throughout REH’s entire career, but the relative frequency of these words in each story indicates they was more frequently used within stories earlier in REH’s career.
-Effectively, the word was used consistently, but more frequently early in REH’s career.
+Terrible and terrific were used throughout Howard’s entire career, but the relative frequency of these words in each story indicates they was more frequently used within stories earlier in Howard’s career.
+Effectively, the word was used consistently, but more frequently early in Howard’s career.

 ![ADJ_terrible_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/a1648f89-72ef-43e4-8f60-af4227599875)
 ![ADJ_terrific_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/a3fe5336-779f-4e0a-b054-f28aca70efd2)